 Looking ahead, intelligent speed assistance (ISA) technology holds promise for the future.
 ISA systems can actively prevent drivers from exceeding the speed limit using road-sign recognition cameras and GPS-linked speed limit databases.
 Today, however, there are still many infrastructure-related issues holding back its widespread application.

-In practice, ISA systems still show too many false warnings due to incorrect or outdated information.
+In practice, ISA systems still show too many false warnings due to incorrect or outdated speed-limit information.
 For example, because road signs are not harmonised across Europe.
 Digital maps are also not fully populated with speed limit information for all roads, and data are not always updated.
 Moreover, camera-based systems cannot anticipate all scenarios, such as when traffic signs are covered up.

 ISA: incorrect or outdated speed-limit information